 James Carlton Nelson

 The collection itself consists of 23 letters and a pamphlet.
 You can see a listing of all the materials here.
 Perhaps the most distinguished correspondent was a very young James Francis MacBride.
 At the time of these letters MacBride was working at Gray's Herbarium at Harvard.
-A selection of letters from MacBride have been digitized and are available for reading below.
+A selection of letters from MacBride and others have been digitized and are available for reading below.